Chapter 01: Convocation

 Ignoring the approaching footsteps, Luna moved towards a platter of buns of white cheese.
 This newcomer sounded too young, too rehearsed to be an elder proper, but he could still wield the authority to censure her, if he found reason.

-Or if reason found them, despite all instruction from his bester.
-Zingiber would be relentless.
+Or if a terrible reason found them, despite all instruction from his bester.
+Zingiber was relentless.
 She needed to complete the ritual before it was too late.
 Where was he now, and where was Ty?

 Luna frowned.
-She hadn’t found cheese, but some kind of sticky bun. . . pudding.
-She grabbed the shiniest for her plate, then another one.
+She hadn't found cheese, but some kind of sticky bun. . . pudding.
+She grabbed the shiniest for her plate, then another one for the odd texture on her fingers.

-“You’re welcome, Saya’Jhunaluska, my blessed guildmate.”
-The aisupo responded with great irony.
-“Your etiquette honors me, but your lies wound me.
-You’ve made but a single acquaintance.”
+"You're welcome, Saya'Jhunaluska, my blessed guildmate."
+Ai'Yoza responded with great irony.
+"Your etiquette honors me, but not enough to excuse your lies.
+You've made but a single acquaintance."

 "Two!"
 Jhun said, shuffling nearer to Luna.
 "This is. . ."

 Aiy, Yoza?
-As Luna suddenly remembered, Ty had mentioned a Yoza from Gulu, with strict instructions.
-Luna couldn’t remember what those might be, but they seemed awfully important at the time.
+Ty had mentioned a Yoza from Gulu, with strict instructions to—.

 She looked up.
 Nobody spoke.